Define roles with authorized API operationsEstimated reading time: 2 minutes

 ||Users can view and edit all granted resources.
 They can create containers without any restriction, but can’t see the containers of other users.|

-The Roles page lists all default and custom roles applicable in the organization.
+When creating custom roles to use with Swarm, the Roles page lists all default and custom roles applicable in the organization.
+To create custom roles for Kubernetes, see Configure native Kubernetes role-based access control.

 You can give a role a global name, such as “Remove Images”, which might enable the Remove and Force Remove operations for images.
 You can apply a role with the same name to different resource sets.